-I stared at the menu thinking I was loosing my mind – there were no prices.
+I stared at the menu and there were no prices.
 I looked around the dining room at the Hotel du Palais and wondered, was this how the other half lived?

 I knew it was going to be expensive, a Michelin star restaurant in one of France’s best hotels, but I wanted to know how expensive.
 Should I order the lobster a la plancha or play it safe and go with the thick cut prime beef?
 It was only when I raised my concerns with my husband Cormac, he told me there were prices on his menu.
 The penny dropped – the Hotel du Palais did not just look old world, it actually was.

-I know many might think this was sexist, but not me.
-Don’t get me wrong, I’m all for equal rights, female presidents and empowered first ladies.
-This however wasn’t meant to be offensive; on the contrary, it was quite romantic.
+I know this may no longer be politically correct, and don’t get me wrong, I’m all for empowering women.
+But this however wasn’t meant to be offensive; and in a strange way, it felt quite romantic.
 In a world where so much revolves around money, where price takes precedence over quality, it was refreshing to see that chivalry was alive and well in the Hotel du Palais.

 This summed up my stay at the Hotel du Palais, The lavish surroundings and impeccable service really made me feel like I was somewhere special.
 I was somewhere special , it was Napoleon’s summer house and I felt like an invited guest.
-Yes it is expensive and it is not for everyone, but for a luxury weekend, a special occasion, it is a hotel experience that is worth every penny.
+Yes it is expensive but for a luxury weekend or a special occasion, it is a hotel experience that is worth every penny.